tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-joins/index.md

 </div>

 This works great, but has always felt a little clunky.
-Specifying `c(company = "id")` is a little unnatural for new users, especially if they are used to "equivalence" in R being expressed with `==`.
+Specifying `c(company = "id")` is a little awkward because it uses `=`, not `==`: here we're asserting that we want `company` to equal `id`, not naming a function argument or performing assignment.
 We've improved on this with a new helper, [`join_by()`](https://dplyr.tidyverse.org/reference/join_by.html), which takes expressions in a way that allows you to more naturally express this join:

 <div class="highlight">